khoih-prog/ESP8266_AT_WebServer/README.md

 - `~/.arduino15/packages/arduino/hardware/sam/x.yy.zz/platform.txt`

- 4. **To be able to compile without error and automatically detect and display BOARD_NAME on Arduino SAMD (Nano-33-IoT, etc) boards**, you have to copy the whole [Arduino SAMD cores 1.8.8](Packages_Patches/arduino/hardware/samd/1.8.8) directory into Arduino SAMD directory (~/.arduino15/packages/arduino/hardware/samd/1.8.8).
+ 4. ***To be able to compile without error and automatically detect and display BOARD_NAME on Arduino SAMD (Nano-33-IoT, etc) boards***, you have to copy the whole [Arduino SAMD cores 1.8.9](Packages_Patches/arduino/hardware/samd/1.8.9) directory into Arduino SAMD directory (~/.arduino15/packages/arduino/hardware/samd/1.8.9).

-Supposing the Arduino SAMD version is 1.8.8.
+Supposing the Arduino SAMD version is 1.8.9.
 These files must be copied into the directory:
-- `~/.arduino15/packages/arduino/hardware/samd/1.8.8/platform.txt`
+- `~/.arduino15/packages/arduino/hardware/samd/1.8.9/platform.txt`
-- **`~/.arduino15/packages/arduino/hardware/samd/1.8.8/cores/arduino/Arduino.h`**
+- ***`~/.arduino15/packages/arduino/hardware/samd/1.8.9/cores/arduino/Arduino.h`***

 Whenever a new version is installed, remember to copy these files into the new version directory.
 For example, new version is x.yy.z

 These files must be copied into the directory:

 - `~/.arduino15/packages/arduino/hardware/samd/x.yy.z/platform.txt`
-- **`~/.arduino15/packages/arduino/hardware/samd/x.yy.z/cores/arduino/Arduino.h`**
+- ***`~/.arduino15/packages/arduino/hardware/samd/x.yy.z/cores/arduino/Arduino.h`***

- This is mandatory to fix the **notorious Arduino SAMD compiler error**.
+ This is mandatory to fix the ***notorious Arduino SAMD compiler error***.
 See [Improve Arduino compatibility with the STL (min and max macro)](https://github.com/arduino/ArduinoCore-samd/pull/399)

 ```
  ...\arm-none-eabi\include\c++\7.2.1\bits\stl_algobase.h:243:56: error: macro "min" passed 3 arguments, but takes just 2